The bride is beautiful, but she is married to another man

-"The bride is beautiful, but she is married to another man" is a phrase of unknown origin and without a primary source that is found in connection with stories, often set in the 1890s and less frequently in the 1920s, about a supposed Jewish fact-finding mission to Ottoman or Mandatory Palestine.
-In these stories, the phrase generally conveys an ignored warning that a Jewish homeland could not be reestablished in the Land of Israel/Palestine without interfering with the existing Arab majority.
+The phrase is of unknown origin, and no primary source supports its historicity.
+It is found in stories that are often set during the 1890s and feature a Jewish fact-finding mission to Ottoman or Mandatory Palestine.
+In these stories the phrase conveys a warning to this fact-finding mission that a Jewish homeland could not be reestablished in Palestine without interfering with the existing population.